 The word Malachi means “my messenger.”
 The author of Malachi lived during the time when the Israelites were rebuilding Jerusalem after the Babylonian Exile (587-537 BC).
 He was extremely critical of what he saw as violations of the people’s covenant relationship with God.

 (Note: This passage is Malachi 4:1-2a in all translations but the New American Bible.)

 Lo, the day is coming,

-The setting is the Day of the Lord, the end times, the time of fulfillment of all God’s promises and the realization of the destiny of the world.
+Malachi announces a day of judgment.
+This is the “day of the Lord,” the end times, the time of fulfillment of all God’s promises and the realization of the destiny of the world.
 It is the time when justice will be realized, when the scales of righteousness will be balanced, when the good will be rewarded and the evil punished.

 leaving them neither root nor branch, says the LORD of hosts.